PythonDataScience24/AirBnB-DataScienceProject/README.md

 # AirBnB Dataset - a reporting tool for AirBnB accommodations
 # Welcome
 Welcome to our AriBnB reporting and analysis plattform!
 Great to have you here!
-With this short documentation we would like to give you some relevant information about the goal of the App and why you should use it.
+With this short documentation we would like to give you some basic information about the goal of the App and why you should use it.
 So, let's get started.

 # Our project (what are we doing)
 It's holiday season!
 But wait, we still need to find a suitable and cheap accommodation.
 Where should we start?